Grait-Interaction/grait-reactnative-boilerplate/README.md

-# GRAIT REACT NATIVE BOILERPLATE
+# Grait React Native Boilerplate
 > A simple to use boilerplate for React Native that we use at Grait Interaction for our production line of React Native applications.
 It's a full featured boilerplate with redux, redux-persist and reactnavigation integrated, working